 Often times, those accused of underage drunk driving or underage drinking at 17 or 18 will continue to drink before they reach 21, running the risk of these enhanced penalties.
 As criminal defense lawyers, we work to reduce the impact of any future charges by avoiding an initial conviction.

-If you have a child who has been accused of underage drinking or DUI/DWI, we would like to meet with you and your child in person to discuss your case.
-To schedule a free initial consultation at our office in Georgetown, please call 302-855-9300 for our Dover or Wilmington office, please call 302-697-2499 or contact us through email.
+If your child has been accused of underage drinking or DUI, we would like to meet with you and your child in person to discuss your case.
+To schedule a free initial consultation at our office in Georgetown, please call 302-855-9300 for our Dover or Wilmington office, please call 302-697-2499.
+Or contact us via email.